NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 10.md

 And He *said to them, **"Whoever divorces his wife and marries another woman commits adultery against her;**

 ###### 12
-and if she herself divorces her husband and marries another man, she is committing adultery."Jesus Blesses Little Children
+and if she herself divorces her husband and marries another man, she is committing adultery."

+### Jesus Blesses Little Children

 ###### 13
 And they were bringing children to Him so that He might touch them; but the disciples rebuked them.

 ###### 14
-But when Jesus saw this, He was indignant and said to them, **"Permit the children to come to Me; do not hinder them; for the kingdom of God belongs to such as these.**
+But when Jesus saw this, He was [[Word Definitions/Indignant.md|indignant]] and said to them, **"Permit the children to come to Me; do not hinder them; for the kingdom of God belongs to such as these.**

 ###### 15
 Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it _at all_."

 ###### 16
-And He took them in His arms and _began_ blessing them, laying His hands on them.The Rich Young Ruler
+And He took them in His arms and _began_ blessing them, laying His hands on them.

+### The Rich Young Ruler

 ###### 17
 As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, "Good Teacher, what shall I do to inherit eternal life?"